ilayn/harold/README.md

 - Burning issues are the documentation and enabling the `nosetest` framework and also I'm mostly talking to myself hence this needs to go on PyPI.

 When I finally manage to figure the test environment, project structure and so on, it will appear on PyPI.
-There is a rough TODO list given at the top of `harold.py` file for the interested.
+There are also some issues opened as implementation reminders that can be followed for new features or bug-riddance.

 ### Contact

-If something caught your eye or you have a burning question, send one to `harold.of.python@gmail.com`
+You have a question feel free to shoot one to `harold.of.python@gmail.com`